ChefBoyRJeff/pa4-piethon/README.md

 If you opt to use another library -- you must add the dependency for it to your `pom.xml` and it must hook in seamlessly and generate a PNG.

+> when the exportGraph method is started, you should be able to run the main in `BasicMainCli` to
+> see what your graph looks like so far -- please do change the sample script in there
+> (make it generate a more interesting call graph)

 ## Task 4: Reflection